Built for Workday customers

 The coexistence boundary

-Workday remains your system of record.
-We own the layer above it.
+Workday stays your system of record.
+We sit on top.

 The clearest way to understand TeamOhana is to see what we deliberately don't own.
 Workday is the HRIS.
 We don't touch payroll, time, benefits, or worker master data.
 We live above the system of record, not inside it.